ahmadalwy3/ahmadalwy3/How-to-whitelist-a-web-site.md

 - `/^https?://192\.168\.0\.\d+//`
 - `/^https://[0-9a-z-]+//`

-When you are facing a case where no other directive syntax work, you may use a regular expression.
-When a whitelist directive starts and ends with a forward slash (`/`), uBO will treat the directive as a regular expression-based one.
+When you are facing a case where no other directive syntax work, you may use a regular expression ("regex") as a last resort solution.
+When a whitelist directive starts and ends with a forward slash (`/`), uBO will treat the directive as a regex-based one.

+Given that whitelist directives dictate where uBO should be completely disabled, be very careful with regex-based directives, you could easily mistakenly cause uBO to be disabled on more sites than you intended.
+Typically, only advanced users will resort to regex-based directives, and only for cases where no other syntax can do the job.

 #### A Youtube channel